metapolator/metapolator/parameter-editing.md

 * for all these native parameters show the trail of parameter input that results in this effective value;
 * highlight the input at his node for native parameters, because it is unique, i.e. local to this node;
 * show the parameter input at this node that is effective at lower hierarchy levels.

+### the special one
+No, not José Mourinho; it is the glyph level that is the special one in the hierarchy.
+This has several reasons:

+* as mentioned [above](#analysis), at this level the hierarchy explodes—so many glyphs per script; the pain that glyph-by-glyph working causes is even referred to in the product vision;
+*